yownas/vzsh/README.md

 Get a shell or run a command with X11 forwarding.
 This is a bit more complicated.
 It doesn't run ssh directly.
 Instead it logs in as above, starts a sshd with -i so it sends data via stdin/stdout rather than over the network and then connects to it, allowing for X11 forwarding.

 Basically you are tunneling X11 over the text-only console 'vzctl exec' give you.
 The advantage of doing it like this instead of using ssh directly to the container is that you do not need to have access to the network the container runs in (only the host).
 Sshd doesn't need to run and you don't need to know the root-password or have any keys installed.

-When added to ~root/.ssh/authorized_keys on the host it will allow you to login as root but not give you a shell, instead it will run ~/bin/vzshd regardless of which command you told it to run.
-Is this super-secure and hacker resistant?
-No, and yes.
-No, the vzshd is just a shell script and I would be surprised if there wasn't some way to trick it to execute any command.
-On the other hand, only people with ssh-keys added are able to execute the script.
-As long as only administrators have keys and keep them safe you are ok....well, ok-ish.
-If you need super-security, let the non-admins play with their own cluster of servers.

     -h container [command]